Crownpeak/DXM-VueJS-SDK/README.md

         extends: CmsComponent,
         name: "BlogPost",
-        cmsFolder: "", //set the subfolder in which the component will be created when scaffolding. data() {
+        cmsFolder: "", //set the subfolder in which the component will be created when scaffolding.
+        cmsZones: [],  //set the zones into which the component is permitted to be dropped. data() {
             return {
                 post_title: new CmsField("Post_Title", CmsFieldTypes.TEXT),